hieuhoang25/system-design/README.md

 - Monitor server performance and scale resources (horizontal or vertical scaling) based on demand to maintain optimal performance.
 10. Error Handling and Retry Mechanisms:
 - Implement robust error handling strategies and retry mechanisms for failed requests to ensure reliability.
+### 32. S.O.L.I.D: The 5 golden rules to level up your coding skills
+1. S = Single Responsibility Principle (SRP)
+Single Responsibility Principle(SRP) is one of the five S.O.L.I.D principles, which states the each class should have only one responsibility, in order to preserve meaningful separation of concerns.
+This pattern is a solution to a common anti-pattern called "The God Object" which simply refers to a class or object that holds too many responsibilities, making it difficult to understand, test and maintain.
+2. O = Open-Closed Principle(OCP)
+`Software enitites should be open for extension but closed for modification` The Open-Closed Principle (OCP) is all about "write it once, write it well enough to be extensible and forget about it".
+The importance of this principle relies on the fact that a module may change from time to time based on new requirement.
+In case the new requirement arrive after the module was written, tested and uploaded to production, modifying this module is usually bad practice, especially when other modules depend on it.
+In order to prevent this situation, we can use the Open-Closed Principle.
+3. L = Liskov Substitution Principle (LSP)
+The Liskov's Substitution Principle (LSP) is an important